djones/grape-goliath-example/README.md

 # Todo

-* Unify all the 'require' statements.
 * Make it work with databases other than PostgreSQL.
 * Write some tests using the API.
-* Add some example authentication.
 * Add support for multiple environments e.g. test, development and production.